fish-shop/syntax-check/README.md

         uses: fish-shop/syntax-check@1.0.0
 ```

 By default, all files under `$GITHUB_WORKSPACE` with a `.fish` file extension are checked.
-To specify a different file pattern to match against specify a value for the `pattern` input.
+To specify a different file pattern to match against provide a value for the `pattern` input.
 For example, to check all `.fish` files in the `src` directory of your repository:

 ```yaml
 ...